djengineer/flask-python3-starter-kit/README.md

 - Setting up system environment in linux OSes
 - How to start the local server

-## How connecting to the URLS
+## How connect to the applications
 ### flask_app.py
-This is a normal flask application
+This is for the normal flask application.
 ```python
 http://localhost:8080
 http://localhost:8080/form